grafana/beyla/docs/sources/config/index.md

 This property is mutually exclusive with the `executable_name` and `open_port` properties.

-At present time only HTTP (non SSL) requests are tracked and there's no support for gRPC yet.
+At present time only HTTP (non SSL) requests are tracked system wide, and there's no support for gRPC yet.
 When you are instrumenting Go applications, you should explicitly use `executable_name` or `open_port` instead of `system_wide` instrumentation.
 The Go specific instrumentation is of higher fidelity and it incurs lesser overall overhead.